Skip to main content

 Best for: Qualitative researchers who need to code and analyze text, interviews, and multimedia

-ATLAS.ti (not to be confused with Atlas, the knowledge workspace) is a dedicated qualitative data analysis (QDA) platform used widely in social sciences, health research, and education.
-It handles coding, thematic analysis, and pattern recognition across text, audio, video, and image data.
+MAXQDA, developed by VERBI Software, is a qualitative and mixed-methods data analysis platform used across social sciences, health research, and education.
+It handles coding, thematic analysis, and pattern recognition across text, audio, video, image, and survey data.

 Key features: